Doutor Lourenço Peixinho Avenue: 1920s

 The Pensão Avenida, whose first project dates back to 1924, played an important role in the consolidation of Dr. Lourenço Peixinho Avenue, as it was one of the first buildings to integrate the new artery in the old city structure.
 It is a building that makes the articulation in the corner with the Almirante Cândido dos Reis Street, where the access to the railway station used to be.
 Its privileged location, close to the station and with immense visibility from it, is associated with its function, by the provided situation.
 The building, especially through the corner, presents itself almost as the "face" of the Avenue and of Aveiro, when arriving in the city by train.
 The design of the elevation to the Avenue presents total symmetry, starting from a central axis where the entrance to the pension is located.
 This axis is also marked by two balcony windows and the pediment that tops the composition.
 Stylistically, the building refers to French academism by its profuse decoration and classical character.
 The design is exquisite, although somewhat outdated for the time.
 Unlike other buildings in the same urban situation, the decorative treatment of the elevations for both streets is the same.
 The decoration is concentrated around the openings, with a notable concern in the treatment of the openings in the corner.
 The building also has a worked platband, only interrupted by the fronts marking the entrance and the corner, and finished in the west, in both elevations, with a different section where two balcony windows stand out.
 Over the years the building has maintained, despite changes made to the first floor, both its function and its original design.

 The Casa Gervásio Aleluia (1929), designed by the architect Francisco Rocha, currently houses the Selectarte pastry shop and the headquarters of the Portuguese Communist Party (PCP) of Aveiro.
 This two-story building is, despite the modifications on the first floor, one of the best preserved of this artery.
-Although its function is different, its residential nauture remains.
+Although its function is different, its residential nature remains.
 Also, concerning the materials, there was a remarkable preservation, because unlike other examples, there was no misrepresentation of the construction principles.
 It was at the lower floor level that the construction suffered the greatest changes, and these have to do mainly with the introduction of signs and alike.
 The changes in the elevation contemplating a more open entrance to the establishment and the opening of shop windows were made in 1931 and 1947, respectively.
 From the first reading of the building, the stylistic difference of this house in relation to most of its counterparts on the Avenue stands out, in a "traditional Portuguese" style, far from a more urban search for understanding the space that is expressed at the time mainly by an imported beaux-arts style.